Today is a little different as I'm honored to be part of Bette Stevens Blog Tour.

 I am no one special but I have all these freedoms

-because you are willing to fight to protect those freedoms
+because you are willing to fight to protect those

 while a few ignorant people protest and